jeff-phillips-18/jupyterhub-singleuser-profiles/jupyterhub_singleuser_profiles/ui/README.md

 The UI is supported by a swagger API to which all of the requests are routed.
 For more information check the [API section of the documentation](../../docs/api.md)

-This UI was boostrapped with [Create React App](https://github.com/facebook/create-react-app).
-Due to the nature of the UI it is not possible to execute all of the commands mentioned in the instructions.

 ## Testing

 The UI is deployed together with Jupyterhub Singleuser Profiles.
 To test it it is only necessary to deploy jupyterhub singleuser profiles and open the spawner page.